AvitalSt/weather-app/README.md

 - Search Functionality: Allows users to search weather data by city.
 - Automated Testing: Includes unit tests for the backend, ensuring application reliability.
 - CI/CD: Integrated with GitHub Actions for Continuous Integration and Continuous Deployment.
+- Token-based Authentication: User authentication is handled using JWT tokens.
+Upon successful login, the token is stored in localStorage for future authentication with protected routes.

 ## Technologies Used
 - Frontend: React (v18.3.1), CSS, JavaScript